A Catalog-Inspired Coffee Table

 Cut the pieces for the drawers.
 Drill pocket holes in each end of the side pieces as well as all four edges of the bottom.
 Assemble as shown using glue and 1-1/4″ pocket hole screws.
 The 2×4 front will overlap the drawer box by 3/8″ on each side.

 Install the drawer slides according to the manufacturer’s instructions.
-For an easy tutorial, click here.
+This tutorial on installing drawer slides will be helpful!
 Make any necessary adjustments.

 Finish as desired!